 Here are some shots I took using a black and white chart paper as a seamless and all with natural sunlight.

 I am an amateur photographer (terencepereiraphoto.com) based in sunny Oman.
-I can be caught spewing tips and sharing my photographic adventures on my blog.
+I can be caught spewing tips and sharing my photographic adventures on.